parker-codes/parker-codes/README.md

 ## Heyo 👋,
 I'm Parker, a full-stack web developer.
 I have a love for simplicity and correctness, and I do my best to share as I learn.

-- 🎨 Full-time as a frontend dev
+- 🎨 Full-time as a lead frontend engineer
-- 👨🏽‍💻 Code in JavaScript / TypeScript (Vue at work, Svelte for other projects)
+- 👨🏽‍💻 Code in JavaScript / TypeScript (Vue and Svelte)
 - 🦀 Rustacean
-- 🐘 Worked in Laravel (PHP) for a few years, but now use Adonis (NodeJS)
+- 🐘 Worked in Laravel (PHP) for several years, but now use Adonis (NodeJS)
 - 👨‍👩‍👧‍👦 Have a growing family that keeps me excited about life